CurtisBuckyy/CurtisBuckyy/README.md

 - 👋 Hi, I’m Curtis Buckingham
 - 👀 I’m heavily interested in a great range of Software, Web and Mobile Application development.
-- 🌱 I’m currently studying for a Bachelors degree within Computer Science and looking to use this platform to showcase my personal projects and knowledge using a range of programming languages.
+- 🌱 I’m currently studying for a Bachelor's degree within Computer Science and looking to use this platform to showcase my personal projects and knowledge using a range of programming languages.

 Below are the programming languages I am currently familiar with and use most often: